 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
-That said, it is essential that you read the entire document as well as material covered in the course Orientation.
+It is essential that you read the entire document as well as the material covered in the course Orientation.
 Together these serve the role of our course "contract."

 - Course Overview

 - Required Course Materials

 - Assignments and Grading

 - Course Schedule